mboss10/python-Athena/README.md

 # python-Athena

 ## Objectives of this repository
-Detail and share how to use python scripts to connect to Amazon Athena, query the data and further leverage it in dataframes and other python scripts when necessary
+Detail and share how to use python scripts to connect to Amazon Athena, query the data and further leverage it in dataframes and other python scripts for data analysis.